kratisto/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 The volume size needs to be adapted with your needs.
 For this guide, we define a volume size to 100GiB.

-Once your volume is created, clic its ID, then on `Access Control List`{.action}.
+Once your volume is created, click on its ID and select `Access Control List`{.action}.
-This will let you add your Nodes' Public IPs and/or your Public Cloud Gateway Public IP into the volume's ACLs.
+Enter your Nodes' Public IPs and/or your Public Cloud Gateway Public IP into the volume's ACLs.
+This will ensure your kubernetes worker nodes can reach the storage service.

 #### Your cluster is installed with Public Network or a private network without using an OVHcloud Internet Gateway or a custom one as your default route